vital-software/monofo-buildkite-plugin/README.md

     plugins:
       - vital-software/monofo#v3.8.1:
           upload:
-            node-modules.caidx:
+            node-modules.catar.caibx:
               - "node_modules/"
 ```

-The resulting `node-modules.caidx` only contains pointers to the full content
+The resulting `node-modules.catar.caibx` only contains pointers to the full content
 chunks, and as a result, is only 200KiB for a 500MB node_modules/ artifact.
 This
 means it can upload/download in seconds.